Preaching with Humanity: A practical guide for today’s Church

 Review by Christopher P Burkett

-Canon Residentiary Chester Cathedral, sociologist and member of the College of Preachers’ executive
+Canon Residentiary Chester Cathedral, sociologist and Editor of The Preacher

 Praise God for another book from a British publisher that takes preaching seriously!
 Thankfully Preaching with Humanity joins a steadily growing stream of preaching literature written on this side of the Atlantic.
 Only a few years ago, it was beginning to look as if that stream was about to run dry.
 Now, through the efforts of David Day, Susan Durber, Roger Standing, Jolyon Mitchell and Richard Littledale, amongst others, preaching in English without an American accent has a twenty-first century band of thoughtful advocates.
 Geoffrey Stevenson and Stephen Wright’s book is a highly readable and immensely practical addition to that company of texts.
 Exactly as the subtitle indicates, this is a work firmly rooted in Sunday-by-Sunday realities, yet without ignoring hard theological and methodological issues.